katiestar99/ansible/docs/docsite/rst/network/getting_started/network_roles.rst

    ip name-server 8.8.8.8 8.8.4.4

-This is why Ansible roles can be simply thought of as deconstructed playbooks.
+This is why Assible roles can be simply thought of as deconstructed playbooks.
 They are simple, effective and reusable.
 Now another user can simply include the ``system-demo`` role instead of having to create a custom "hard coded" playbook.

 Variable precedence
 -------------------

 What if you want to change the DNS servers?
 You aren't expected to change the ``vars/main.yml`` within the role structure.
-Ansible has many places where you can specify variables for a given play.
+Assible has many places where you can specify variables for a given play.
 See :ref:`playbooks_variables` for details on variables and precedence.
 There are actually 21 places to put variables.
 While this list can seem overwhelming at first glance, the vast majority of use cases only involve knowing the spot for variables of least precedence and how to pass variables with most precedence.
-See :ref:`ansible_variable_precedence` for more guidance on where you should put variables.
+See :ref:`assible_variable_precedence` for more guidance on where you should put variables.

 Lowest precedence
 ^^^^^^^^^^^^^^^^^